-The Commission expects to complete in 2008 a number of analyses of the travel survey data collected in 1991 and 2001, including analyses of variation of trip length and trip frequency.
-The Commission will also extend the analysis to historic survey data.
+The Commission will complete in 2009 a number of analyses of the travel survey data collected in 1991 and 2001, including analyses of variation of trip length and trip frequency.
+The Commission will extend the analysis to historic survey data.

 - Transportation planning data provision and technical assistance will include the following: - 1.
 Provision to public agencies and private interests of data and technical assistance through letters, meetings, and memorandums to guide transportation and land use decisions to implement regional land use and transportation plans. - 2.
-At the request of local municipalities, the Commission will conduct special transportation studies, including traffic impact studies, highway access plans, and short-range and long-range highway corridor or community plans.
+At the request of local municipalities, the Commission will conduct special transportation studies, including traffic impact studies, highway access plans, and short-range and long-range highway corridor or community plans, and law enforcement/emergency management telecommunications studies, plans, and implementation activities.

-- 3. At the request of the Wisconsin Department of Transportation, and constituent county and local governments, the Commission will provide traffic forecasts for use in arterial street and highway preliminary and final engineering and design.
-A major effort in 2008 will be providing data and forecasts for the Zoo Interchange preliminary engineering. - 4.
+- 3. At the request of constituent county and local governments, the Commission will provide traffic forecasts for use in arterial street and highway preliminary and final engineering and design. - 4.
 The Commission will continue to participate in and assist the Wisconsin Department of Transportation in, statewide transportation planning efforts, including the State Multi-Modal Plan Update.